Salmon Patties with Tartar Sauce (Video)

 I know some people won’t want to buy Almond Flour and/or Hemp Hearts, although you might be able to find both of them at Costco.
 Another option for the binding ingredient is Flaxseed Meal (affiliate link), or you could use oat bran (affiliate link) or Gluten-Free Rolled Oats (affiliate link) that’s been ground in a food processor, although those will add more carbs.
 But if you can possibly acquire the combination of Almond Flour and Hemp Hearts that I used, I think you’ll love the nutty flavor they add, and if you’re not familiar with Hemp Seeds (also called hemp hearts), they are also very nutritious!

-What Sauces would be good with the Salmon Patties?
+What sauces would be good with the Salmon Patties?

-These Salmon Patties are great with Double-Dill Homemade Tartar Sauce, but you could also eat them with Cucumber Dill Sauce, or Tzatziki sauce.
+These Salmon Patties are great with my Homemade Tartar Sauce, but you could also eat them with Cucumber Dill Sauce, or Tzatziki sauce.
 And some people might enjoy them with Sriracha Dipping Sauce as well!

 How to Make Salmon Patties with Tartar Sauce: